A woman with short, curly dark hair smiling outdoors in front of a blurred green leafy background, wearing a blue top and rust-colored cardigan.

 My specialties

-My specialties include:
+My specialty areas include:

-• Growing your Intuition, Self-Empowerment, and Self-Compassion
+• Growing your intuition, self-empowerment, and self-compassion

 • Anxiety, panic, and chronic stress